khushn/CarND-MPC-Project/writeup.md

 The value of dt is particularly very important, as it approximates the next step of the vehicle, before we come back to the calculation again.
 And so it should plan for roughly around 100 msec (which is the latency time).
 Keeping it too short, results in Car dancing left/right on the track.
 Having it too high, is meaningless, as ideally it should be on the lower side for accuracy.

+Another intersting point is.
+Its not necessary that if you have a higher N, then its better.
+As the math in IPOPT/CppAD just reduces the area between the curves, so with higher N, its possible it leaves a wide gap for beginning points and closes it for the farther points.
+Which actually happened with me, with my car going offroad just by increasing N, and everything else the same!

+Bottom line both N and dt have to be carefully selected.

 ##### Latency
 It was advided to use a latency value of 100 milli seconds.
 This is to similate real world conditions, where actuators - Gas and steering wheel changes take some time to take effect.
 The effect of latency is incorporated, by adjusting the values got from the simulator by advancing all values  (px, py, psi. a, v) for a time of 100 msec.
 This is done using the same update equations.